Kenin, 21, will face unseeded Swiatek, 19, in French final - WHIZ News

 In 2018, she won the Wimbledon junior singles title and the French Open junior doubles title (with Coco Gauff’s current partner, Caty McNally).

-Now Swiatek is chasing a unique two-fer in Paris: She’s made it into the doubles semifinals with American Nicole Melichar, too, giving her a chance to become the first player since Mary Pierce in 2000 to win the women’s singles and doubles trophies in Paris in the same year.
+Now Swiatek is chasing a unique two-fer in Paris: She’s made it into the doubles semifinals with American Nicole Melichar, too, giving her a chance to become the first player since Mary Pierce in 2000 to win the women’s singles and doubles trophies in Paris.

-Swiatek does it with tremendous play at the baseline, picking up balls early and smacking big groundstrokes with thick topspin.
-Her power was too much on this breezy afternoon, accounting for a 23-6 edge in winners against Podoroska, a 23-year-old from the same town as soccer superstar Lionel Messi.
+Swiatek does it by picking up balls early and smacking groundstrokes with thick topspin.
+Her power was too much for Podoroska, accounting for a 23-6 margin in winners

-She broke for a 3-0 lead by smacking a backhand return winner, followed by another return so good that it forced Podoroska into a mistake.
-Swiatek entered this contest averaging 5.4 breaks per match and she added five more to her total.

-And then there’s a less-measurable factor — Swiatek’s competitiveness and grit.
+And then there’s a less-measurable factor: Swiatek’s competitiveness.
 The one time she lost a service game, making it 4-1 in the second set, she swiped at the dirt near the baseline with her racket.

 Then she buckled down and broke right back.